Sue Desmond-Hellmann: CEO of Bill & Melinda Gates Foundation, 2014–2020

 On December 17, 2013, The Bill & Melinda Gates Foundation announced that it had selected Desmond-Hellmann as its next chief executive officer.
-She assumed her role on May 1, 2014, the first head of the foundation to be neither a former Microsoft executive nor a personal friend of the Gates', and the first physician.
+She assumed her role on May 1, 2014, the first head of the foundation to be neither a former Microsoft executive nor a friend of the Gates', and the first physician.

-In 2017 Desmond-Hellmann became a member of the Prix Galien USA Committee, succeeding Roy Vagelos as Chair of that Committee in 2018.
+In 2017, Desmond-Hellmann became a member of the Prix Galien USA Committee, succeeding Roy Vagelos as Chair of that Committee in 2018.
 She is also Chair of the Prix Galien International and Member of the Prix Galien Africa Committee.

 In December 2019, Desmond-Hellmann announced plans to step down from her role as BMGF CEO "for health and family reasons".
 Mark Suzman will leave his role of BMGF president of Global Policy & Advocacy and chief strategy officer to become the new BMGF CEO on February 1, 2020.

 Later career

 In 2021, Desmond-Hellmann was appointed by President Joe Biden to the President’s Council of Advisors on Science and Technology (PCAST), co-chaired by Frances Arnold, Eric Lander and Maria Zuber.
+In March 2024, Desmond-Hellman was appointed to OpenAI's Board of Directors.
+In 2024 Desmond-Hellmann received the Clark Kerr Award for distinguished leadership in higher education from the UC Berkeley Academic Senate.